Rock & Roll Band

-"Rock & Roll Band" is a song by American rock band Boston written by main songwriter and guitarist Tom Scholz and helped out by lead vocalist Brad Delp.
+"Rock & Roll Band" is a song by American rock band Boston written by main songwriter and guitarist Tom Scholz, with help from lead vocalist Brad Delp.
 The song appears on the band's 1976 self-titled debut.
 It is one of many songs Scholz worked on in his basement in 1974 and 1975 before Boston got its record contract, five of which eventually appeared on the Boston album.
 The "Rock and Roll Band" demo was finished in 1974, along with three of the six.
 However, Scholz had begun writing the song years earlier, in the early 1970s.
 The drum parts of this and other early Boston songs were developed by Jim Masdea, but this is the only song on the Boston album on which Masdea plays drums.
 Scholz plays clavinet and all the guitar parts, including bass guitar, and Brad Delp sings vocals.
 Boston consistently opened with "Rock and Roll Band" while playing at live concerts.